Pecan, Pineapple and Gorgonzola Cheese Ball

 If you think a cheese ball old-fashioned, try my updated Pecan, Pineapple and Gorgonzola Cheese Ball with Dried Cranberries.
 Cranberries and Gorgonzola make for a new taste and it’s sensational!

 I wrote a post yesterday that I’ll be publishing next week that has a story that winds its way across years and states and old friendships and ended with a spectacular main course meant for the holidays.
 Sometimes that happens; when food and food memories make for a real tale.
-That wasn’t exactly the case with this Pecan Pineapple Cheese Ball with Gorgonzola Cheese and Dried Cranberries!
+That wasn’t exactly the case with this Pecan, Pineapple and Gorgonzola Cheese Ball with Dried Cranberries!